xiufengliu/xiufengliu.github.io/README.md

 - IEEE Electrical Power and Energy Conference (EPEC 2016)

 ### Reviewer for Conferences and Journals
+- Applied Energy (2019)
+- Energies (2018, 2019)
+- IET Smart Grid (2019)
 - Journal of Knowledge and Information Systems, Springer (2018)
 - Journal of Computer Standards & Interfaces, Elsevier (2018)
-- The 13th Conference on Sustainable Development of Energy, Water and Environment Systems (SDEWES18)
+- The 13th Conference on Sustainable Development of Energy, Water and Environment Systems (SDEWES18, 19)
 - International Journal of Electrical Power and Energy Systems (2018)
 - Journal of Data Knowledge Engineering (DKE, 2017)
 - The VLDB Journal (VLDBJ, 2017)